 There aren’t a lot of well-kept Hollywood beauty secrets left in the world, which is why I immediately turned on my iPhone recorder when I was on a visit to Dr. Harold Lancer’s in Beverly Hills and on-staff facialist Ram-Prakash Khalsa told me about her signature face wash technique.
 It involves oil from the grocery store and stacks of white microfiber towels.
-She recommends (well, practically insists) the practice of all of her clients, many of whom are red carpet regulars.
+She recommends (well, practically insists) the practice to all of her clients, many of whom are red-carpet regulars.
 Though she won’t disclose any names herself, her Instagram shows her with Joan Smalls, to put it into perspective.
-(Plus, Lancer’s office is arguably the most star-studded in the country with publicly disclosed fans that include Gillian Jacobs, Chloë Grace Moretz, Kim Kardashian, and Margot Robbie.
+(Plus, Lancer’s office is arguably the most star-studded in the country, with publicly disclosed fans that include Gillian Jacobs, Chloë Grace Moretz, Kim Kardashian, and Margot Robbie.
 So one can surmise as to the complexions Khalsa might tend to.)
 Needless to say, we’ll take the advice.

 “It will give you a deep clean and really clean out the pores,” says RPK, her nickname among those who see her.
 The oil cleanse is done at the end of the day, before using any face wash.
 The technique goes like this:

-1. With dry hands, take anywhere from a nickel to a quarter size of oil (olive, grape, and almond are a few common choices) and rub it into your skin like a normal cleanser, circling the face for a few seconds.
+1. With dry hands, take anywhere from a nickel to a quarter size of oil (olive, grape, and almond are a few common choices), and rub it into your skin like a normal cleanser, circling the face for a few seconds.

 2. Wet a white microfiber cloth under warm water, wring it out a bit, hold it against your face, then wipe everything off.

 3. Repeat.
 Apply more oil and use a fresh towel every time, until you no longer see traces of makeup on the towel.
 “After an event my actors sometimes have to do it 10-20 times,” says RPK.
-“If it’s spray makeup it could be 40 times.”
+“If it’s spray makeup, it could be 40 times.”
 (Yes, they use a fresh towel every time.)

-“Oil goes into the pores and lifts out the makeup and dirt, and softens the blackheads so that when you use a polisher or microfiber towel, it helps remove those blackheads or dead cells,” she explains.
-The idea isn’t far off from the oil cleansers you’ll find in any skincare line these days, but RPK prefers just a regular grocery-store oil for a number of reasons: “Oil cleansers include some good stuff, but some formulas contain not-so-good stuff,” she explains.
+“Oil goes into the pores and lifts out the makeup and dirt, and softens the blackheads, so that when you use a polisher or microfiber towel, it helps remove those blackheads or dead cells,” she explains.
+The idea isn’t far off from the oil cleansers you’ll find in any skin-care line these days, but RPK prefers just a regular grocery-store oil for a number of reasons: “Oil cleansers include some good stuff, but some formulas contain not-so-good stuff,” she explains.
 “Then there’s the cost.”
 Plus, using the white towel technique has two benefits: gentle exfoliation and a show of evidence.
 If you haven’t used a bright white towel, have you ever really washed your face?